TeamFAPS/PSVita-RE-tools/README.md

 What is that ?

-This toolkit provides tools that aid in the development of vita homebrews and plugins.
-By providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PSVita OS.
+This toolkit provides tools that aid in the development of PSVita homebrews and plugins, as well as PC tools and even emulators, by providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PSVita OS.

-These tools aided in the development of plugins such as: NoAVLS, ReStore and ReNpDrm and many RE things that helped in Wiki and vitasdk improvements.
+These tools aided in the development of plugins such as: ReStore and ReNpDrm, repatch, reF00D, NoAVLS, rebgdl.

+These tools also heavily contribute to Wiki and vitasdk improvements.

 What it won’t do:

 These tools are solely used to aid in homebrew / plugins / hacks development.
 It probably will not produce a major hack.
 It will not magically make you a vita god.
 It will not automatically hack the vita.
-These tools are purely tools, most of them already existed in some form or another.

-THIS TOOLSET PURELY SPEEDS UP THE PROCESS OF DEVELOPMENT THROUGH EASE OF ACCESS AND DOES NOT GIVE YOU ANYTHING YOU ALL DID NOT HAVE.

 *** Remember: IF YOU DO NOT UNDERSTAND WHAT THESE TOOLS DO, IT MAY NOT BE FOR YOU! ***